 Universal materials include those materials for which no cost will be incurred against the candidate's budget.
 Such materials may be supplied by the Elections Office and include banner paper, masking tape, packing tape, elastic bands, tacks, basic paint(s), chloroplast signs, and banner fire retardant spray.
-These materials are property of the Elections Office and are for campaign purposes only, all other materials may be covered in the candidates' external expenses.
+These materials are property of the Elections Office and are for campaign purposes only.
 Any personal use or other inappropriate use of Elections Office material may result in penalty.
 As universal materials, they will be considered a personal expense and not counted towards your campaign budget.